Trump weighs potential military intervention in Iran

 Meanwhile, Netanyahu is set to convene a limited security consultation Sunday evening, with developments in Iran and Lebanon high on the agenda, according to an Israeli source.

-CNN’s Leila Gharagozlou, Chris Lau, Tal Shalev, Jomana Karadsheh and Billy Stockwell contributed to this report.
+CNN’s Kit Maher, Piper Hudspeth Blackburn, Leila Gharagozlou, Chris Lau, Tal Shalev, Jomana Karadsheh and Billy Stockwell contributed to this report.

 The-CNN-Wire